 Total median compensation at the top 20-30 is about ~$200k.
 If you get promoted and have lots of experience, you can earn $300–500k+.
 Even fresh engineers/product managers etc. at Google earn high #100s.
 If you can become an employee at a FAANG company, especially in engineering, product management, strategy, data science, sales, UX it’s a solid path towards upper-income.

 The big downside about joining a FAANG company is cost of living.
 The SF Bay Area, where I live has a median home price over over $1 million.
-If you want to live in San Francisco, the median home price as of 2H2019 is $1.7 million.
+If you want to live in San Francisco, the median home price as of 2022 is $1.85 million.
+Engineering is one of the best occupations for sure.

 Becoming an executive – whether it be at a F500 or a growing mid-market company, or a hospital or university, or even a museum or other non-profit – is likely on the lower end of higher probability.